Siege of Dushanbe: Encirclement of Dushanbe by the Basmachi forces

 The Soviet garrison, although determined, struggled to withstand the sustained siege due to limited reinforcements and supplies.
 The Basmachi rebels were able to cut off supply lines and effectively isolate the town.
 Intense fighting and the rebels' strategic positioning gradually eroded the Soviet defenses.
+On 7 February, the Soviets suffered over 100 casualties.
+The Basmachis captured a machine gun, along with numerous rifles and ammunition.
+Seventy-two Russian troops defected and joined the Basmachis.